skip to Main Content

 Types of Bird Food to Add to Your Bird Sanctuary

-Some common bird food items are seeds, nuts, berries, and fruit, but not all birds will eat those.
-Before you throw out any kind of seeds or nuts, find out what native birds are in your area.
+Some everyday bird food items are seeds, nuts, berries, and fruit, but not all birds will eat those.
+Before you throw out any seeds or nuts, find out what native birds are in your area.
 Some foods won’t attract birds, which is the whole point of your bird sanctuary.

-You may have to experiment with different types of seeds, nuts, hummingbird liquid, and fruits.
+You may have to experiment with different seeds, nuts, hummingbird liquid, and fruits.

 Some of the best birdfeeders for a backyard sanctuary are the bird feeders.
 They come in different sizes and colors, so you can choose one that will attract all types of birds.